top of page

-By itself, a tortilla is bland in the same way a blank page is bland—it’s a building block, the white canvas, the starting point; its an invitation for creativity.
-As the tortilla is folded, filled, and fried, one may see how the resulting foodstuffs are but formats of the ever-flexible tortilla; the taco is to the tortilla as the sonnet is to the page.
+By itself, a tortilla is bland in the same way a blank page is bland.
+It is a building block, the white canvas, the starting point; it's an invitation for creativity.
+As the tortilla is folded, filled, and fried, it leaves the realm of pure potential, adapts to to the chef's vision, and sometimes, becomes an excellent taco.

-Over time, White Duck has grown from a single taco-slinging waterfowl into an entire flock of locations, and for good reason.
+Over time, White Duck has grown from a single taco-slinging waterfowl into an entire flock of restaurants, and for good reason.

-Popular among locals and visitors alike, White Duck pairs an excellent regard for uniqueness with an even better sense of location.
-At current, the brand bears three restaurants scattered across Asheville, from downtown, to Skyland, to the River Arts District.
+Popular among locals and visitors alike, White Duck pairs a unique menu with great locations.
+At current, the brand bears three taquerias scattered across Asheville, from downtown, to south Asheville, to the River Arts District.

-For those who would prefer to dine with plenty of elbow-room, White Duck’s Skyland location is the most spacious, while the other two may feel cramped when at their busiest.
+For those who would prefer to dine with plenty of elbow-room, White Duck’s south location is the most spacious, while the other two may feel cramped when at their busiest.

 Things That Are Not Tacos: As someone who has spent the last week touring Asheville’s taquerias, I must confess that a diet of purely tacos starts off delicious but ends in tears.
 For that reason, I’d like to dedicate some words to what these taquerias offer other than tacos.

-At White Duck for instance, one may procure such side-dishes as sliced watermelon, and house-made kimchi.
-Although such offerings may seem to irreversibly separate White Duck from the taco’s Latin roots, their Mexican chocolate pot-de-crème constitutes a most delicious peace-offering.
+At White Duck for instance, one may procure such side-dishes as sliced watermelon, and house-made kimchi, and finish off with their Mexican chocolate pot-de-crème.

 Located shortly north of downtown, Mamacita’s Taco Temple marries their dishes to a residential feel.